Rammsauer/greenwashing/README.md

 Jack sits next to a BUSINESSMAN.
 As they have idle CONVERSATION, we MOVE IN ON Jack's tray.
-An ATTENDANT'S
+An ATTENDANT'S HANDS set coffee down with a small container of cream.
 </pre>